Eric Bibb: Early life and education

+Career

 Bibb moved to Stockholm, where he immersed himself in pre-war blues and the newly discovered world music scene, while he continued to write and perform.
 Good Stuff was released in 1997 on Opus 3 and the American label Earthbeat.
 Bibb signed to the British-based Code Blue label, but only released one album, Me to You, featuring appearances from some of his personal heroes, Pops and Mavis Staples, and Taj Mahal.
 This was followed by tours of the UK, US, Canada, France, Sweden and Germany.

 In the late 1990s Bibb joined forces with his then manager Alan Robinson to form Manhaton Records in Britain.
 The albums Home to Me (1999), Roadworks (2000) and Painting Signs (2001) followed, as did the 2005 releases for Opus 3, Just Like Love and Spirit & the Blues (Hybrid SACD of 1999 Earthbeat release).
 After that, he made A Family Affair (2002) with his father, Leon Bibb.
 This was followed by Natural Light, then Friends, which contained 15 tracks featuring Bibb duetting with friends and musicians he had met on his travels such as Taj Mahal, Odetta, Charlie Musselwhite, Guy Davis, Mamadou Diabate and Djelimady Toukara.

 In 2004, Eric Bibb released Friends as his debut release under Telarc International Corporation.
 Bibb remained with Telarc Records from 2004 until 2011, releasing several additional albums including, A Ship Called Love in 2005, Diamond Days in 2007, and Spirit I Am in 2008.
-He released Booker's Guitar in January 2010 with music channeled from the Delta guitar master himself, Booker White, also known as Bukka White.
+He released Booker's Guitar in January 2010 with music channeled from the Delta blues guitarist, Bukka White.
 In November 2011, Bibb signed to Stony Plain Records.

 In 2018, Bibb opened for George Benson on his UK tour.

 In March 2021, it was announced that Bibb had signed to Provogue Records.
 The lead single "Whole World's Got The Blues" featuring Eric Gales from his upcoming album was released on March 19, 2021, with the album Dear America expected on September 10, 2021.
 Two more singles followed: "Born Of A Woman" with singer Shaneeka Simon on June 10, and "Emmett's Ghost" featuring Ron Carter inspired by the lynching of Emmett Till on July 23, to coincide with what would have been Till's 80th birthday on July 25.

+His 2023 album Ridin made the Top 10 of several blues and roots charts, and boosted his all-round popularity.

+Bibb toured Australia and New Zealand in May and June 2024.

 Awards

-Bibb received Grammy nominations for Shakin' a Tailfeather in 1997 and Migration Blues in 2017.
+Bibb received Grammy Award nominations for Shakin' a Tailfeather in 1997 and Migration Blues in 2017.

 He has been nominated for several Blues Music Awards (formerly known as the W.C.
 Handy Awards).
 He won the award for Acoustic Artist of the Year in 2012 and 2013.
 In 2017 he won the award for Acoustic Album of the Year for The Happiest Man in the World.

+His 2023 album Ridin was nominated for a Grammy nomination in the Best Traditional Blues Album category.